There is always a reason for why you are chronically tired and have no energy -- sometimes it just takes some sleuthing!

 The "normal" reference range is massive for ferritin (the storage form of iron) and is far too low for both ferritin and B12.
 In Canada, you're considered "normal" for B12 if levels are above 110, while in Japan you are considered deficient if below 500.

 Checking markers for inflammation can sometimes be important with this because ferritin does not only tell us about iron stores - it is also an indirect marker for inflammation.
 This is why an iron panel should be run alongside ferritin, as well as other markers for inflammation and a CBC, in order to accurately interpret ferritin results.

-3) Cortisol Imbalance (or what is termed "HPA Axis Dysfunction") - So, so common and various stressors on the body and mind can impact this.
+3) Cortisol Imbalance (or what is termed "HPA Axis Dysfunction") - This is very common and various stressors on the body and mind can impact this.
 This means not only psychological stress, but ANY stressor on the body, like toxins from the environment, inflammation, lack of sleep, etc.

-Being stressed all the time puts strain on the body where, over time, the brain begins to dial down the signaling to the adrenal gland which means less cortisol is made, and thereby less energy.
+Being stressed all the time puts strain on the body where, over time, the brain begins to dial down the signaling to the adrenal gland which means less cortisol is made (and this can mean less energy).